Telefonica/SDK-SMS-Stack/README.md

 You can easily implement your own protocol on the top of the stack of Sms Stack and add new features to an sms based communication between devices.

 # Prerequisites
-You can download use sms-stack in multiple environments in order to implement it in multiple scenarios.
+You can download and use sms-stack in multiple environments in order to implement it in multiple scenarios.

 ## Typescript
 Npm - https://www.npmjs.com